Skip to main content

 Composer mode handles multi-file edits with full project context.
 Agent mode iterates autonomously across files to complete a task.
 You can bring your own API keys and switch models.
 For large codebases where you need tight control over what the AI changes and why, Cursor is hard to beat.

-Cursor has 1M+ users and over 360,000 paying subscribers as of early 2026, which is remarkable growth for a product that asks you to swap your IDE.
+Cursor now commands a valuation of $50 billion with 1M+ users, which is extraordinary for a product that asks you to swap your IDE.

-What Cursor does well: large codebases, multi-file edits, model flexibility, project-wide context.
+What Cursor does well: large codebases, multi-file edits, model flexibility, project-wide context, Cursor 3’s visual UI annotation.

 Where it falls short: true autonomy.
-Cursor is a very powerful AI-assisted editor, not an autonomous agent.
-You’re still managing the process.
+Cursor is a very powerful AI-assisted editor.
+Every agent still runs through a living Cursor process.

 Pricing:

-- Hobby: $20/month (Supermaven autocomplete, Composer, agent mode, codebase indexing)
+• Hobby: $20/month (Supermaven autocomplete, Agents Window, agent mode, codebase indexing)

 Claude Code is not an IDE.
 It’s not a plugin.
 It’s a terminal-based agent that you point at a problem and let run.
 That distinction is more important than it sounds.

-With up to 1 million tokens of context and #1 performance on SWE-bench Verified at 80.8%, Claude Code handles tasks that would overwhelm other tools — deep architectural reviews, large-scale refactors, complex debugging across an entire codebase.
+With up to 1 million tokens of context, Claude Code handles tasks that would overwhelm other tools — deep architectural reviews, large-scale refactors, complex debugging across an entire codebase.
 It integrates with external tools (Figma, Jira, Slack) and operates on your local filesystem with full autonomy.

-What Claude Code does well: complex reasoning, autonomous multi-step tasks, large codebases, architectural analysis.
+What Claude Code does well: complex reasoning, autonomous multi-step tasks, large codebases, architectural analysis, enterprise air-gap deployment, cloud-native scheduled automations via Routines.

-Where it falls short: editor integration, rapid iteration loops, pricing for casual users.
+Where it falls short: native IDE integration (desktop app helps but doesn’t replace), rapid iteration loops, pricing for casual users.

 Pricing: